Prologue

 “At least you didn’t puke,” Auden offers.

 “How were you doing shots?”
 I blurt out.
 There’s zero tact in my delivery, but I can’t help myself.
-My judgement may have just cost me my new friends, but I’m completely okay with that.
+My judgment may have just cost me my new friends, but I’m completely okay with that.

 “My shots were water.
 Why do you think I made Pasha do all the ordering?”
 Kristen winks.
 Then she adds, “But thanks for calling me out.
 I appreciate a person who does that.”